OpenLauncherTeam/openlauncher/README.md

 ###Status>>

-Debugging multiple errors that lead to crashes on android api level lower that 21.
+Debugging multiple errors that lead to crashes on Android api level lower that 21.

+After looking in the errors, it turns out that the attr refering to the color is not support on Android api level lower that 21 and I will remove the light - dark theme stuff and re-theme tha app, ah so many bugs....

 ###About>>